nens/threedi-docs/source/i_watershed_tool.rst

    -  Interflow is not taken into account in the network analysis.
    -  Groundwater flow is taken into account but has not been tested yet, please check the results.

-.. @Leendert: is it still the case that v2_surfaces are not supported?

 .. figure:: image/i_watershed_tool.png
 	:alt: Watershed Tool